Scroll Top

 FAQs ABOUT VOTER REGISTRATION

 Does my vote actually matter?
 Yep, it definitely does!
 There are countless elections that have been decided by only a few votes.
 For example, a 2017 Virginia state election was tied, so the winner was selected by drawing names out of a bowl.
 Literally.
-There will be close races all over the country, and at least 10 states have senate or gubernatorial (governor) elections “where youth are poised to have a disproportionately high electoral impact in 2020.”
+There will be close races all over the country.
+Be a part of the solution.

 How do I vote by mail?
 First step: make sure you’re registered to vote.
 Then, unless you live in a state that automatically mails voters ballots, you must fill out an absentee ballot application.
 Once you receive your ballot in the mail, cast your vote by mailing it back or, in some cases, dropping it off at a vote center.
 Make sure to request and return your ballot before the respective deadlines in your state.